-Resilient communities have rich connections that help them to withstand dramatic shifts due to climate change and economic disruptions.
-Community Solutions’ founder, Arthur Morgan, saw the strong and democratic small community as both the seedbed of virtues and an antidote to the ills of globalization.
-Beginning in 1940, Morgan and Community Solutions’ work helped inspire experimentation in land trusts, intentional communities, cooperatives and local currencies.
-Community remains the core of educational initiatives and Yellow Springs projects.
+Resilient communities are interdependent in ways that help them withstand dramatic shifts due to climate change and economic instability.
+Community Solutions’ founder, Arthur Morgan, saw the small community as both the seedbed of virtues and an antidote to the ills of globalization.
+With Morgan's inspiration, beginning in 1940, Community Solutions helped spearhead experimentation in land trusts, intentional communities, cooperatives and local currencies.
+Community remains at the core of educational initiatives and Yellow Springs projects supported by Community Solutions.

 Plan C shows how each person's individual choices can dramatically reduce CO2 emissions.
 It offers specific strategies in the areas of food, transportation and housing.